 Our CHOICE experts all agree, using a modern dishwasher on a full load is more water- and energy-efficient than washing your dishes by hand.
 So it's a win-win on saving you time and money!

-"OK, so it's not exactly a hack," says Ashley.
-"But using a typical modern dishwasher uses about six times less water than hand-washing a typical pile of dirty dishes, and getting the water in your sink hot enough to do the dishes takes nearly twice as much energy as you'd use running your dishwasher."
+"OK, so it's not exactly a hack," says CHOICE whitegoods expert Ashley Iredale.
+"But using a typical modern dishwasher uses only a sixth as much water as hand-washing a typical pile of dirty dishes, and getting the water in your sink hot enough to do the dishes takes nearly twice as much energy as you'd use running your dishwasher."

-White vinegar is a multi-purpose wonder in the home: we use it to clean our dishwasher and keep it free of odours.
+White vinegar is a multi-purpose wonder in the home: use it to clean the dishwasher and keep it odour-free.

-Pour around 1 cup (250ml) of vinegar into the bottom of the unit or into a bowl on the top or bottom rack, then run the machine through a full cycle with no dishes or detergents.
+Pour about one cup (250mL) of vinegar into the bottom of the unit or into a bowl on the top or bottom rack, then run the machine through a full cycle with no dishes or detergents.
+There's no need to scrub the interior of the dishwasher – this could damage or discolour the stainless steel.

-Note: Check your manual first, as some manufacturers advise that you not use vinegar to clean certain models.
+Note: Check your manual first, as some manufacturers advise against using vinegar to clean certain models.

 But do scrape.
 Our expert testing has found that rinsing dishes before you put them in the dishwasher doesn't make any difference to how clean they'll come out at the end.